cynraw/Data_Structures/README.md

 - After the loop has been executed we can then compare the reversed string with the original string.

 ## Binary search
-- Works using divide and conquor strategy.
+- Works using divide and conquor strategy
-# LEET CODE PROBLEMS

 ## Linked List Cycle
 - Linked List Cycle involves detecting whether a linked list contains a cycle.
 A cycle exists if a node in the list points back to a previous node, forming a loop.
 This can be solved using Floyd’s Cycle Detection Algorithm, also known as the Tortoise and Hare algorithm.
 - Tortoise and Hare algorithm.
 Floyd's tortoise and hare algorithm moves two pointers at different speeds through the sequence of values until they both point to equal values.